+2 People above

 Trip Overview of Trekking in Bhutan

 Trekking in Bhutan is possible throughout the year.
-Best months for trekking include mid- March to mid- May and mid-September to early- November.
+The best months for trekking include mid-March to mid-May and mid-September to early- November.

 Tourist Link Treks & Expedition is regularly organizing the amazing trek in the Dragon thunder land of Bhutan.
-The trek is known for following off- the- beaten tracks which proceeds through several natural grandeurs of forests and rivers and passes through the villages and towns of Bhutan where we will enjoy the views of monasteries, dzongs or fortresses, palaces and several other sights.
+The trek is known for following off-the-beaten tracks which proceed through several natural grandeurs of forests and rivers and pass through the villages and towns of Bhutan where we will enjoy the views of monasteries, dzongs or fortresses, palaces, and several other sights.

 Bhutan Glimpse Tour and Bhutan Culture Tour is the short Tour that we are offering in Bhutan.

-Scenic flight with views of Himalayas and famous Jumolhari and Jichu Drake Mountains will take us to the only airport of Bhutan at Paro.
-After arriving at Paro, you will be greeted by our representative and then taken to the hotel at the capital city of Bhutan- Thimpu where we will stay in the hotel.
+A scenic flight with views of the Himalayas and the famous Jumolhari and Jichu Drake Mountains will take us to the only airport in Bhutan at Paro.
+After arriving at Paro, you will be greeted by our representative and then taken to the hotel in the capital city of Bhutan- Thimpu where we will stay in the hotel.

 Our tour begins early in the second morning.
-Our first visit will be in Pangri Zampa Monastery which exists just beyond Dechencholing Palace (5 km from Thimphu).
+Our first visit will be to Pangri Zampa Monastery which exists just beyond Dechencholing Palace (5 km from Thimphu).
 This temple was the first residence of Shabdrung Ngawang Namgyal when he arrived in Bhutan in 1616 AD and it was built during the first quarter of the 16th century by Ngawang Chogyel who is the great ancestor of the Shabdrung.
-Later during after noon, we will visit the Memorial Chorten which is the huge stupa built in the loving memory of the third King who reigned from 1952 to 1972.
+Later afternoon, we will visit the Memorial Chorten which is the huge stupa built in the loving memory of the third King who reigned from 1952 to 1972.
 Further, we will stop by the National Library where ancient manuscripts are preserved.
-Enroute, we will enter the painting School where students are taught to paint thankas.
-Visiting Handicrafts Emporium is equally attractive idea as we can buy Bhutanese textiles and other arts and crafts in this market.
+En route, we will enter the painting School where students are taught to paint thankas.
+Visiting Handicrafts Emporium is an equally attractive idea as we can buy Bhutanese textiles and other arts and crafts in this market.
 We will finally pass by the Tashichho Dzong- the administrative building of the king before returning back to the hotel.

 - All meals (B/L/D) during the trekking period.